How Customer Data Platforms Power Digital Transformation

-Digital transformation—specifically the practice of using data throughout a business to make it more data-driven and therefore more efficient and profitable—has been a long-term goal of many organizations for at least the last several years.
-But recently, intensifying competitive pressure and COVID-19 have caused many businesses to accelerate their digital transformation plans if they already had them, or to jump-start new initiatives quickly if they hadn’t.
-And they’re turning to Customer Data Platforms (CDPs) as one of the key technologies to underpin these increasingly important initiatives, leaving many to ask with new urgency, “What are CDPs, and how do they help with digital transformation?”
+Digital transformation—specifically the practice of using data throughout a business to make it more data-driven and therefore more efficient and profitable—has been a long-term goal of many organizations.
+Over the last few years, however, businesses have had to significantly accelerate their digital transformation plans to compete in a tight market.
+As a result, many have turned to Customer Data Platforms (CDPs) to jumpstart their digital transformation initiatives.

 What Does Digital Transformation Really Mean?

-- Research from Frost & Sullivan and Treasure Data indicates that as many as one out of two automotive dealerships have seen a consistent increase in digital traffic, despite the COVID-19 pandemic.
-But long before the pandemic, Subaru was leveraging a Treasure Data Customer Data Platform (CDP) to understand whether its ad buys were paying off, and how to get more from its advertising budget.
+- Subaru leveraged Treasure Data’s enterprise Customer Data Platform solution, Customer Data Cloud, to understand whether its ad buys were paying off, and how to get more from its advertising budget.
 This kickstarted a digital transformation of Subaru’s marketing department and eventually led to customer data being used in new ways such as product design—a classic example of departmental digital transformation spreading throughout the larger organization when leaders realize its power.

 - The management of Stripe International Inc. had a similar experience.
 The international retailer and brand manager began with marketing, then started to experiment with new ways to digitally transform its business, even moving to rationalize its reordering logistics and supply chain.
 “We used to outsource reporting of access analysis, communication scenarios, and MA tool implementation quite often,” said Shigeki Yamazaki, advisor of the Digital Transformation Division, managing director and general manager of the Marketing Division of Stripe International Inc., in a presentation entitled “Case Examples of Stripe’s CDP Utilization.”“Now that we have customer data capabilities and can manage in-house, we are motivated to look at problems and say, ‘Let’s try this too.’
 Also, our CDP helps us understand how our actions bring our customers closer,” says Yamazaki.
 “By increasing the accuracy of our work, I feel we have come closer to understanding our customers, the original goal of introducing Treasure Data.”